martinsgarcia/news-api/README.md

 mvn spring-boot:run
 ```

-The application will start, and you can access it at http://localhost:8080.

 ##  API Documentation

 Swagger has been integrated for API documentation.
 After starting the application, you can access the Swagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).